ML-group-il/perceptual-kalman-filters/README.md

 reconstructed scene must look **natural**.

-The latter **realism** demand means that not only each frame should look as a natural image, but motion should look natural too.
+The latter demand for **realism** means that not only each frame should look as a natural image, but motion should look natural too.
 That makes us face the **Temporal Consistency dilemma**: Estimation cannot suddenly change the motion in the output video, because such an abrupt change would deviate from natural video statistics.
 Thus,